superkerokero/naruhodo-viewer/README.md

 ![Node popup](img/snapshot4.png)

-You can also add contents of webpages into graph directly using `naruhodo`'s built-in scaraper.
-But be careful with large amount of texts, too many nodes and edges in the graph will degrade the webapp's performance greatly.
+You can also add contents of webpages into graph directly using `naruhodo`'s built-in scraper.
+But please be careful with large amount of texts, since too many nodes and edges in the graph will degrade the webapp's performance significantly.

 ![Webpage added to graph](img/snapshot5.png)